centria/console/docs/part0.md

 <h3>Exercise 2: Creating a folder</h3>
-Create a folder named "lapio" in your home folder.
+Create a folder named "tools" in your home folder.
 Make sure you created the folder correctly by checking the output of **ls**.

 <h2>Tips for using the command line more efficiently</h2>